kelanliu1/tiny-gpt/README.md

-# tiny-gpt
+# Tiny-GPT

+A Transformer decoder stack with self-attention trained on Kanye lyrics.
+The raw text data used for training can be found at https://raw.githubusercontent.com/gsurma/text_predictor/master/data/kanye/input.txt.

+## Training Details
-transformer decoder stack w/ self attention trained on kanye lyrics (raw text: https://raw.githubusercontent.com/gsurma/text_predictor/master/data/kanye/input.txt). trained with 16x32 tensor (batch size x block size), 9:1 training and validation set split for research purposes only ;)
+The model was trained with a 16x32 tensor (batch size x block size) and a 9:1 training to validation set split.

+## Note
+This model is for research purposes only.
+Use at your own discretion.